Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 Yes.
 However, the developer only speaks American English.
 I can provide 'Google Translate' versions of other languages, but I would prefer it if a native speaker translated the text.
 The .POT file is found in the /languages folder of the plugin.
 If you don't have access to your server, you can also find it on [GitHub](https://github.com/Mark-Tomlinson/markup-by-attribute-for-woocommerce).

 What's a .POT file?
 If you'd like to help but don't know how to use a template file, don't worry.
 A .POT file is a text file that contains all the English phrases found in Markup by Attribute.
 You can simply open it and translate what you read there.
-Send me the translations and I will incoorperate them in the next release.
+Send me the translations and I will incorporate them in the next release.

 = If I change the markup for an attribute, how will product prices change? =